3 Exams (@ 120 points each = 360 points total)

 Sales Force Description -- Oral Presentation with Outline (130 points)

-Oral presentation: Each team will present their sales force description orally in class accompanied with a PowerPoint presentation (probably 16-20+ slides including agenda, introduction, and conclusion slides) and a detailed minimum 10 page outline (essentially, your speaker notes), the title page/table of contents/references/appendix are extra, but need to be included.
-Two copies of the outline and PowerPoint slides are due for the instructor the day of the presentation.
+Oral presentation: Each team will present their sales force description orally in class accompanied with a PowerPoint presentation (probably 20-25 slides including title slide, agenda, introduction, body-of-talk slides, conclusion slide(s), reference slide(s), any questions/thank you slide, and a detailed minimum 12-15 page outline (essentially, your speaker notes, but be sure to use professional notecards in class), the title page/table of contents/references/appendix are extra and do not count as part of the 12-15 pages, but need to be included.
+Two copies of the outline and PowerPoint slides are due for the instructor at the beginning of the presentation.
+Make sure that you prepare one cohesive and edited-as-a-unit document that includes all of your written and PPT pages, then give me two copies of this unified and complete document.
 It is a formal presentation - approximately 15 minutes per person (and we will be as flexible as possible given whatever time constraints), dress as you would for a job interview, review attached Oral Presentation Guidelines, and presentations will be critiqued by the class.
 Please see the attached Sales Force Description Critique Form.

 Roundtable Regarding Selling or Sales Management (35 points total)

 Each student will read one popular paperback book in selling or sales management.
-A list of potential paperbacks is attached.
+A list of potential paperbacks is attached, however, you are not limited to this list.
 Sign-up to reserve your book and date with Dr. Williams.
-Prepare an approximately 5-page outline (content pages) with discussion notes of the book to be used as a basis for a class presentation and discussion of the book.
+Prepare an approximately 5-7 page outline (content pages, that is, title page, table of contents, appendix, and references are not included in the 5-7 pages; and, these need to be included as well but not counted in the page count) with discussion notes of the book to be used as a basis for a class presentation and discussion of the book.
+Your written outline may be more detailed than your oral presentation.
+An oral presentation is required including a PowerPoint presentation and professional notecards.
 The outline with discussion notes may include an outline of the book, what you agree or disagree with in the book, class exercises, discussion questions, how the content relates to class material or the textbook, interesting points or examples, special quotes or stories, why you do or do not recommend the book, PowerPoint slides, Top 10 List of what you learned, etc...be creative.
-On the day of the discussion, you are asked to hand two copies of the outline with discussion notes, PPT slides, or any other materials used in your presentation to Dr. Williams.
+On the day of the discussion, you are asked to hand two copies of the outline with discussion notes, PPT slides (approximately 12-15 slides, 6 slides per page, print in “black and white only,” left to right as we read), or any other materials used in your presentation to Dr. Williams before your presentation begins.
+Make sure that you prepare one cohesive and edited-as-a-unit document that includes all of your written and ppt pages, then give me two copies of this unified and complete document before you speak.
+Please note: Have multiple sources for your PPT material, e.g., flash drive for my computer, burn a CD and then use it in my computer, email a copy to yourself and open it in class, and email a copy to me to use in class.
+I would recommend that you do 2-3 of these methods so that you have a fall-back option.
+Do not use your own computer for the in-class presentations.
+If you have a Mac, go to the computer lab to learn how to save it properly so that it will play on a PC.
 Books should be dated 2010 or later.
 Please choose a book that you have not read before.
+You must make sure that you choose a substantial paperback or you will not have enough to speak and write about.
 Class time allocated for each roundtable is approximately 15 minutes.
 This presentation will not be critiqued by the class.
+Examples from previous classes are available for you to see.
 The successful completion of this assignment will meet learning objectives LO1, LO2b, and M1.

 "It is not the brains that matter most, but that which guides them - character, the heart, generous qualities, progressive ideas." -